timojuez/hificon/README.md

 See the .sh scripts for examples.

 ## Limitations
+- The software volume currently stays the same as the hardware volume.
+When the software volume is at 50%, it sets the AVR volume to 50% and then you have 25% volume.
+Instead, software volume shall be at 100% and hardware volume 25% to save energy.
+This has to be fixed in a future version.
+As a workaround use a --maxvol as low as you need!
-This program is currently only controlling the sound channels alltogether.
+- This program is currently only controlling the sound channels alltogether.
 Controlling e.g. left and right channel separately is to be implemented.